Big Ah Kidz: Critical reception

-Songs

-XXL included "Where Da Fine Shyt" in its list of the 13 best hip hop songs of the week of its release.
-Billboard also included "Hard" on their Best New R&B/Hip-Hop Fresh Picks of the Week playlist, with Michael Saponara writing " Hunxho handles chorus duties before passing the baton to Rugrat, who calls out the fake demons who are “only killer in their captions.”
+XXL included "Where da Fine Shyt" in its list of the 13 best hip hop songs of the week of its release.
+Billboard also included "Hard" on their Best New R&B/Hip-Hop Fresh Picks of the Week playlist, with Michael Saponara writing, "Hunxho handles chorus duties before passing the baton to Rugrat, who calls out the fake demons who are “only killer in their captions".
 Amir bats third with a motivational assist, stamping himself as the voice of East Dallas.

+Alexander Cole of HotNewHipHop described "Chicken Member" as a track filled with "chaotic fun", stating how the "off the wall production" is enhanced with BabyTron and Rugrat's hysterical and hilarious wordplay, all while delivering stream of conscious flows, Cole ends it off on a good note saying how despite the track being five minutes long, it's something that won't get listeners bored.
+For the lead single, "Every Week", Alexander Cole of HotNewHipHop wrote how the track has a "throwback vibe" to it, with all three rappers on the track delivering some melodic verses or hooks.
+Cole compliments the three, writing how "Quavo really does a great job in the middle of the song, while 1900Rugrat and Loe Shimmy show off their youthful exuberance".